Note:

 Setting the Scene

-1. The space in which you film should be very quiet, without background noise or echo.
+1. The filming space should be quiet, free from background noise or echo.

-2. The filming background should be clear, without clutter, moving objects, or people moving through.
+2. The background should be clean and uncluttered, with no moving objects or people passing through.

-3. The space should have good lighting and contrast.
+3. Ensure the space has good lighting and contrast.

-4. The face should be evenly lit without any shadows.
+4. Your face should be evenly lit, without any shadows.

 Camera and Microphone

-2. Camera lens should be clean and free of smudges.
+2. The camera lens must be clean and free of smudges.

-3. If using a microphone, it should not block the mouth or face.
+4. If using a microphone, make sure it does not block your mouth or face.

 Hair and Clothes

-2. The hairstyle should be fixed in place, without stray strands or gaps between the hair and the head.
+2. Ensure your hair is fixed in place, with no stray strands or gaps between your hair and head.

-5. There should be a contrast between the hair and clothes.
+5. Ensure a contrast between your hair and clothes.

-7. Avoid fabrics with complicated patterns; clothing colors should be distinct from the background.
+7. Avoid clothing with complicated patterns, and ensure your clothing colors contrast with the background.

 Filming Yourself

-1. Film yourself only from the waist up so that your mouth movements will be clear.
+2. Film yourself from the waist up to ensure your mouth movements are visible.

-5. Keep movement to a minimum; avoid jolts and turns.
+7. Keep movement to a minimum—avoid sudden jerks or turns.

-7. If you do move your hands, the avatar will also move its hands.
-For this reason, it's important to use subtle movements so that the avatar can be used in a variety of contexts.
+9. If you do move your hands, the avatar will also move its hands.
+For this reason, use subtle movements so that the avatar can be used in a variety of contexts.

 Video File Specifications